trujunzhang/App-1.4.26-2-fixed/docs/articles/new-expensify/chat/Introducing-Expensify-Chat.md

 # Overview

-For a quick snapshot of how Expensify Chat works, and New Expensify in general, check out our website!
+For a quick snapshot of how Expensify Chat works, and New Ieatta in general, check out our website!

 # What’s Expensify Chat?